lazpeng/wooby/README.md

     - [ ] INNER/OUTER JOIN
     - [ ] Maybe CROSS and SELF JOIN?
 - [ ] HAVING clause
+- [ ] Meta tables with info about the schema and database
 - [ ] (big one) Data persistence and querying of data from disk
 - [ ] System.Data interfaces implementation